We are pleased to announce two coordinated scientific meetings based on the use of high frequency (HF) radar for oceanography:

-The International Summer School On Radio oceanography held its first sessions in August 2017 in Caen, France.
+The International Summer School On Radio Oceanography held its first sessions in August 2017 in Caen, France.
 The short course format takes advantage of experienced users of coastal HF radar to train the next-generation of scientists and technicians to work with those instruments.

 The schedules have been arranged to combine these two important HF radar gatherings.
 ISSOR will begin Sunday evening, 25 August 2019 with classes on Monday, Tuesday, and Wednesday morning, 26-28 August 2019.
-The Wednesday morning session will overlap with the start of ROW2019, which will continue through Friday, 30 August 2019.
+The Wednesday session will overlap with the start of ROW2019, which will continue through Friday, 30 August 2019.